sutheo17/vitmma19-bull-flag-detector/README.md

 [Provide a short textual description of the solution here.
 Explain the problem, the model architecture chosen, the training methodology, and the results.]

-## Extra Credit Justification

-[If you selected "Yes" for Aiming for +1 Mark, describe here which specific part of your work (e.g., innovative model architecture, extensive experimentation, exceptional performance) you believe deserves an extra mark.]

 ## Docker Instructions

 This project is containerized using Docker.
 Follow the instructions below to build and run the solution.
-[Adjust the commands that show how do build your container and run it with log output.]

 ### Build